J4NN0/wannacry-ish/README.md

 Three types of keys are involved, each playing a critical role in the cryptographic workflow:
 1. AES Key
-   - A symmetric key used for encrypting and decrypting files within the target directory.
-   - Fast and efficient for large-scale encryption of data.
+   - A symmetric key used for encrypting and decrypting files within the target directory (fast and efficient for large-scale encryption of data).
 2. RSA Key Pair
-   - Public Key: It is used to encrypt the AES key after its usage.
+   - Public Key: It is used to encrypt the AES Key after its usage.
    - Private Key (kept safe by the attacker): Used to decrypt the AES key in case the ransom is paid.

 Key workflow: